-Will what we are building today be relevant 12 months from now?
+Is what we are building today going to be relevant 12 months from now?

 Technology and global markets seem to be moving so fast, most executives are struggling to keep pace.
 Couple that with the changing regulatory landscape and looking further than 12 months into the future is creating indecision.
 When decisions are finally made, the market has moved on, the goal posts have changed and so the process starts all over again!